The Internet is at a tipping point, something you've probably never heard of is coming next.

 Products that will emerge over the coming year using this technology will not store your messages, they simply route messages from one peer to another, and everything is encrypted.

 Paired with decentralized storage we are on the verge of a breakthrough in robust messaging systems online.

 As news continues to break you might find your way to the doorstep of a decentralized social platform, but can they really compete?

 They can - and they will.

-We all know the dinosaur LinkedIn right?
+We all know the behemoth LinkedIn right?
 This is the legacy system you never wanted, but can't walk away, with members to the tune of 722 million.
 For a platform that rakes in over $8 billion per year off of your reputaton, network, and data it is ripe for change.

 This information might be new to you, but projects began exploring this space many years ago and free open software is available for developers today.